Here are answers to some of our researchers' most common questions:

 Are there any special services offered to researchers?

 One of the most useful services we provide is conversion of T.O.V.A.
 7 data files to spreadsheet so that you don’t have to manually enter any your data.
 This is a free service.
 Data scored in this manner also gives you access to some variables that don’t appear in the T.O.V.A. printed reports.
 Just call us, and we’ll help walk you through the necessary steps.
-Note that this service is now easier than ever: it is a feature built into the T.O.V.A.
-8.0 called "Export to spreadsheet".
+This is built into the latest T.O.V.A. software.

 In addition, our research support staff is always available to answer research design, or data analysis questions.
 Give us a call or write to firstname.lastname@example.org.

 What is the recommended way to use T.O.V.A.?

 Administration instructions are provided in the T.O.V.A.
 Clinical Manual, available on our Interpretation Support page.
 We’ve also prepared a short document called A Guide to Using the T.O.V.A. in Research that you should review before undertaking the design or implementation of your study.
 (Contact us for a copy.)
 In general, you should be sure to administer the T.O.V.A. at a consistent time in the morning, with the same directions (see the guide or clinical manual), and with an examiner present in the room at all times during the administration of the T.O.V.A.
 The T.O.V.A. was normed as the first test given.
 Significant deviation from this procedure may impact your findings if you are comparing your results to the T.O.V.A. normative sample.

 Since I am planning on using other assessment tools, does order matter with T.O.V.A.?

 The T.O.V.A. is one of the most sensitive psychophysiological tests that you can use for clinical work or research.
 Over one hundred fifty published studies (and thousands of clinical and research users) attest to the utility of this measure.